63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/docs/01-Set-Up-AWS-Account-and-Config-Repo.md

 To start out, you must determine the following:

 - Prefix
-- Role Paths (optional but recommended)
+- Role Path (optional but recommended)
-- S3 Bucket Prefix (optional but recommended)
+- S3 Bucket Name Prefix (optional but recommended)
 - Permission Boundaries (optional)

 ### Prefix